 Here are all the Chania sightseeing that we suggest.
 Have a look on various attractions that you can see during your visit in Chania, such as churches, monasteries, museums, castles and other sights.

 All sightseeing in Chania

 The Monastery of Agia Triada (Holy Trinity) Tsagarolon is located in the peninsula of Akrotiri, very close to the airport of Chania.
 This monastery is impressive with its size.
 Established in the 18th century, it helped a lot in the Cretan Revolution against the Ottomans.

 The ruins of Ancient Aptera can be found at the entrance of Souda Bay, next to the tourist place of Kalami.
 The founder of Aptera, whose name means "with no wings", is believed to have been Glaukos.
 Archaeological excavations first started in the 1860s and they are continued till today.

-In close distance to the beach of Falassarna, there is the archaeological site of Ancient Falassarna that includes a harbour, an acropolis and a cemetery.
-This was a major trading centre in the ancient times and even had its own coins.
+In close distance to the beach of Falassarna, there is the archaeological site of Ancient Falassarna that includes a harbor, an acropolis, and a cemetery.
+This was a major trading center in ancient times and even had its own coins.

 On the low hill of Kastelli above the Venetian port of Chania Town, there are the remains of Ancient Kydonia.
 The excavations revealed many tombs and pots from the Minoan and the Mycenaean period.

 The Archaeological Museum of Chania is located in the Catholic Church of Saint Francis, close to the Venetian Harbor of Chania.
 Its exhibits give a view of the region's history from the Neolithic till the Roman times.

 The Arsenali Centre was recently established and its primary goal is to promote Mediterranean art and architecture as an element of connection between Greece, the Mediterranean countries and the whole of Europe.